What Ryanair’s new smartphone boarding pass system means for passengers

 Any other worries?

-Ryanair insists that bookings made through online travel agents (OTAs), with whom it does not have a contractual arrangement, are “verified” by the passenger before travel.
-The carrier says: “Verification is required because some third party agents (OTAs) often send Ryanair fake contact and/or payment details that do not belong to our customer.”
+Ryanair insists that bookings made through online travel agents, with whom it does not have a contractual arrangement, are “verified” by the passenger before travel.
+The carrier says: “Verification is required because some third-party agents often send Ryanair fake contact and/or payment details that do not belong to our customer.”

 The process should be done ahead of the airport – or a £55 airport check-in fee may be charged.